w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 Are we done?
 No!

 * Lacking smart support to govern the complexity of data and transformations
-* Data transformations must be governed to prevent DP turning into a swamp
+* Data transformations must be governed to prevent DP from turning into a swamp
   * Amplified in data science, with data scientists prevailing data architects
   * Leverage descriptive metadata and maintenance to keep control over data